- Recipes

 This recipe is great because it is so simple to make and can be served as an appetizer for gatherings.
 You can double, triple, or even quadruple the amount of Tuna you use and you should still have plenty of sauce, and probably Jalapeño, too!
 You can also make this sauce with other citrus fruits, I chose to use oranges because they are local to where I live in Florida.

-How I Got This Blackfin Tuna
+The Catch: How I Got This Blackfin Tuna

 I made this recipe from the same Blackfin Tuna I used in my Blackfin Tuna Poke recipe.
 I had originally gone out spearfishing on my kayak and ended up shooting a Yellow Jack, then my buddy showed up on his Jet Ski and I paddled out a little deeper to do some jigging for Tuna.